allenai/rslearn/docs/Examples.md

   used e.g. for super-resolution training.
 - [BitemporalSentinel2](examples/BitemporalSentinel2.md): acquire Sentinel-2 images
   from 2016 and 2024, and train a model to predict which is earlier.
-This example shows how to specify more complex model architectures (it applies SatlasPretrain independently on the two images and then concatenates the feature maps), and also how to add custom augmentations (to randomize the order of the images).
+This example shows how to specify more complex model architectures (it applies OlmoEarth independently on the two images and then concatenates the feature maps), and also how to add custom augmentations (to randomize the order of the images).
+- [FinetuneOlmoEarth](examples/FinetuneOlmoEarth.md): fine-tune OlmoEarth to segment
+  Sentinel-2 images for land cover and crop type mapping.
+In this example, the labels are taken from the USDA Cropland Data Layer.